jsplumb/katavorio/README.md

 Lightweight drag/drop handler, supporting containment, multiple element drag, custom css classes, drop filters, drag filters.

-Originally at https://github.com/sporritt/katavorio; that version is now not under active development, and is only updated from here at random intervals.

 Currently, Katavorio does not work "out of the box" - it was developed as part of jsPlumb 1.6.0, to support a "no dependency" version (all previous versions of jsPlumb required either jQuery, MooTools or YUI, to provide a bunch of functionality such as CSS manipulation, getting/setting element positions, supporting drag/drop etc).
 So, rather than re-write simple methods such as `addClass`, `removeClass`, `getPosition` etc, Katavorio expects those methods to be provided in the